AIPaPaCha/symbiotic-programming-index/docs/qc/studies/qc_foundational_interface.md

 Three insights emerge from a close reading:

-1. **Execution is paramount**: The repeated emphasis that “execution-based metrics assess practical usability and robustness” demonstrates that correctness-in-use, not just correctness-in-theory, is what matters.
+1. **Execution is paramount**: The repeated emphasis that “execution-based metrics assess practical usability and robustness”(2025 Survey) demonstrates that correctness-in-use, not just correctness-in-theory, is what matters.
 2. **Benchmarks will fragment endlessly**: With dozens of new benchmarks added each year, the proliferation will not slow down.
 The 2025 Survey shows the slope is steepening rather than flattening.
 3. **A unifying abstraction is absent**: Especially in requirements and design, but also across coding and testing, there is no consensus framework to integrate disparate metrics.